RL20/Hangman-Game/README.md

 you need  english_words_set from english_words Package (I have already written a code that will install the package for you automatically)

-Run from console/terminal (Open the terminal from the location where the file is located)
+•Run from console/terminal (Open the terminal from the location where the file is located)

-type the command "python hangman_game" in your trminal
+•type the command "python hangman_game" in your trminal

-run
+•run

 please make sure you download the Requirements appear below